 - Clipping Path

 - Selection With Quick Selection Tool

 We will go with the ‘Clipping Path’ and ‘Alpha Channel Mask’ for this blog.
 You can also check out our blog, “How to make the background transparent in Photoshop” for others as well.

 Following the Clipping, the Path method comes with a legendary tool called the Pen Tool.
 Photoshop makes the pen smart to make the path.
 When you have the path, you can easily make the image background transparent.
 Well, you can use other programs as well.
 But, experienced graphic designers rely on Photoshop for the best results.

 To start working with the Pen Tool, first, open the Adobe Photoshop program.
 You will find the tool in the tools panel.
 For smoother operation, you may use Photoshop CS6.
 And, this version is quite popular with the designers.
 Or, you can use the latest Photoshop CC2021.
 The latest version is rich with a lot of new features and functions.
 But, the Clipping Path operation is as usual as previous versions.
 Also, you can use other transparent photo maker programs online for this.
 Open the image in Photoshop.

 Steps 1: Creating A Path

 To create a path you need to start from a point.
 The point should be at the edge of the subject and two pixels inside.
 Well, sometimes, two pixels inside the edge is not necessary.
-When you have an image at a high-resolution, the selection will be easier and effective.
+When you have an image at a high resolution, the selection will be easier and effective.
 So, start with a point from a corner.
 Click on the corner and you have your first mark.
 Then, go for the next point, click on the edge and drag a little.
-Clicking and dragging will allow you with two handles.
+Clicking and dragging will allow you two handles.
 The handles are capable of making the like curve.
 If you do not drag after clicking, you can also make a path.
 But, the subject may not be always straight.
 So, better click and drag.